team-friendo/signalboost/README.md

 ### (7) Create Seed Data

-Once you've got the CLI installed, you can use the following to create some Twillio numbers for use in your channels and emulators etc. Please note that this is specific to your local development setup, it uses the -e to specify the ngrok tunnel reservered domain you definied in `.env.dev`:
+Once you've got the CLI installed, you can use the following to create some Twillio numbers for use in your channels and emulators etc. NOTE: it is important that you use the `-e` flag to make sure that `boost` uses the values you defined in `.env.dev` specific to your local development environment:

 ``` shell
 make dev.up
 boost create-number -e .env.dev -n 2
 ```

 Look for the first phone number returned by this call.
-Let's call it <channel_phone_number>.
-Let's call the phone number that you use in daily life <your_actual_phone_number>.
+Let's call it `<channel_phone_number>`.
+Let's call the phone number that you use in daily life `<your_actual_phone_number>`.

-You can use the following to create a channel that uses <channel_phone_number> as its number and uses <your_actual_phone_number> as an Admin of the channel, again using the ngrok reserved domain you created rather than signalboost.ngrok.io:
+You can use the following to create a channel that uses `<channel_phone_number>` as its number and uses `<your_actual_phone_number>` as an Admin of the channel:

 ```shell